koding/kdlearn/guides/sync-files-google-drive.md

 Now you can sync you files using the command `grive` in the `GDrive` folder you created.

 **Note 1:** The app does not run in the background automatically continuously doing a sync.
 In order to achieve that, you can set up a cron job on your VM that runs every x seconds/minutes/hours depending on your preference.
 To learn more about cron, open up a new Terminal tab and type in:

 ```
 man cron
 ```

-** Note 2:** As per the author of grive, the application will not download any files that are the traditional Google Docs (Spreadsheet, Documents, Presentations, etc.).
+** Note 2:** As per the author of grive, the application will not download any files that are the traditional Google Docs (Spreadsheet, Documents,Presentations, etc.).
 The app will only automatically upload/download any non-native Google Doc formats which include code files, text files, images, etc.